Are Piano and Guitar Chords the same?

 FAQs

 Yes.
-G on the guitar is the same as G on the piano.
+G is the same on both instruments.
 They are played differently to achieve the desired result.
 A G on guitar is G, C, D, em whereas a G on the piano is G, B, D. The G chord is G major on piano.

-Is the music theory for piano and guitar the same?
+3) Is the music theory for both instruments the same?

 Music theory exists to help understand music in general.
 Hence, music theory is the same irrespective of piano or guitar.
 The approach towards music theory differs while applying to different instruments.
 As all instruments have different build-ups, the application also varies a little.